 Guy works as a bank teller in Free City.
 Sure, his bank gets robbed every day by extravagantly dressed and fabulously armed thieves, but he doesn’t let that get him down.
-Guy (Ryan Reynolds) faces every day with a smile, and if he happens to get shot or exploded well that’s just fine; he wakes up in bed every morning regardless.
+Guy (Ryan Reynolds, The Adam Project) faces every day with a smile, and if he happens to get shot or exploded well that’s just fine; he wakes up in bed every morning regardless.

 That’s because Guy is an NPC (non-player character) in an online open world game, stuck in the same programmed routine loop.
 Yet a combination of seeing the mysterious Molotov Girl and having some reality breaking player goggles drop into his lap sparks him off to deviate from his programming.